-- In its medial border, by the lateral border of the rectus anterior muscle of the abdomen of the rectus sheath, also called the linea semilunaris.
+- In its medial border, by the lateral wall of the anterior rectus muscle of the abdomen of the rectus sheath, also called the linea semilunaris.

-- At its lower edge or base of the triangle, it is made up of the inferior inguinal ligament or Poupart’s ligament (infero-lateral edge).
+- At its lower edge or base of the triangle, it comprises the inferior inguinal ligament or Poupart’s ligament (inferolateral edge).

 Clinical significance of the Hesselbach triangle

 The inguinal triangle contains a depression called the medial inguinal fossa, through which direct inguinal hernias protrude through the abdominal wall.

 This source of direct hernias is characterized by a pseudo hernial sac, formed by the membrane space where the transverse abdomen and the internal oblique aponeurosis join into one.